zamiang/zamiang-dot-com/posts/_posts/2014-10-11-visiting-tokyo.md

 While fairly westernized, Japan is truly another world from the United States end to end.
 From the cute little construction cones to a wholly different philosophy for how you treat the space around you.
 The differences and their nuances are often astounding.
-Its common for white dudes to ask other white dudes 'do you ever think you could become one of them'.
-No amount of time would allow me to 'assimilate'.
+No amount of time would allow me, or any non-japanese person to 'assimilate'.
 That is such an incredibly wrong (and probably frustrating!) mindset for living in Tokyo or anywhere your racial makeup will forever mark you an outsider.
 Just be nice, don't try to be Japanese.

 ![Erina in Hakone](/assets/images/IMG_3428.jpg)

 ## Getting around Tokyo

 Get a bike in Tokyo.
-The city has near-scandinavian level bike accommodations.
+Despite the lack of bike lanes, the city has near-scandinavian level bike accommodations.
 There are big organized sidewalks and traffic on the roads goes at a bike-able speed.
+Many women bike with no helmet holding multiple babies.
 If you are familiar with biking and driving, it is really a no brainer.
-The benefits are simply that you learn the city instead of the train stations.
+The benefits are simply that you learn the cvity instead of the train stations.
 Tokyo is incredibly cavernous and is easily discoverable on a bike where you can quickly stop to investigate some curiosity down an alleyway.
-For navigating, I was able to use google maps cache and the iPhone GPS (which still works).
+For navigating, I was able to use google maps cache and the iPhone GPS (which works for CDMA phones).
 There are some strange rules about where you can lock your bike but generally just try to lock it up near other bikes.
 Last bit of advice, just remember to sing 'to the left, to the left' pretty much all the time.

 ## Drinking